sahu-neha/Zomato/README.md

 ## About The Project

-The Zesty Zomato Menu Management System is a powerful command-line tool designed to help Zesty Zomato, a popular restaurant in Mumbai, efficiently manage their food delivery service.
+The Zesty Zomato Menu Management System is a powerful tool designed to help Zesty Zomato, a popular restaurant in Mumbai, efficiently manage its food delivery service.
 With this system, Zesty Zomato staff can effortlessly add new dishes, update availability, receive and process customer orders, track order status, and review all orders.
 The system provides a user-friendly interface and robust error handling to ensure smooth operations.

 ### Built With